 What is Absenteeism?

 Absenteeism refers to the habitual non-presence of an employee at their job.
 Habitual non-presence extends beyond what is deemed to be within an acceptable number of days or time away from the office for legitimate causes.
-These include scheduled appointments, occasional illness, and family emergencies.
+These include scheduled appointments, rare illnesses, and family emergencies.

 Causes of Absenteeism

-There are countless causes of absenteeism, or reasons that an employee could miss work frequently.
-We’ve looked at the most common responses and broken them down into 8 main categories;
+There are countless causes of absenteeism or reasons that an employee could miss work frequently.
+We’ve looked at the most common responses and broken them down into eight main categories;

 - Illness & Injury

 “Employees covered for sick time, workers’ compensation, disability, and family and medical leave benefits are absent about 978 million days due to illness”.
 According to The Integrated Benefits Institute, poor health costs the U.S. Economy $227 billion yearly from “lost productivity” alone.
 Absenteeism related to illness or injury is often the most expensive cause.
 Employers may have to cover sick leave and often have to pay someone else to do the absent employee’s job.